 method on Tab

-s, which can now be rewritten to call
+method can now be rewritten to call

 activate_element